-Belgians returning from jihad in Iraq and Syria will detained in the future, Prime Minister Charles Michel announced on Thursday.
+Belgians returning from jihad in Iraq and Syria will be detained in the future, Prime Minister Charles Michel has announced.

-Michel also told parliament his government would budget an additional €400 million for security spending after Belgian nationals were identified as suspects in Friday’s terrorist attacks in Paris.
+Michel also told parliament in Brussels that his government would budget an additional €400 million for security spending after Belgian nationals were identified as suspects in Friday’s terrorist attacks in Paris.

 Other new counterterrorism measures include speeding up trials for returning foreign fighters and banning the anonymous sale of phone sim cards.

 Relatively more citizens of Belgium have traveled to the Middle East to join the self-declared Islamic State’s holy war there than from any other European country.
 Some 500 have returned.